emretnrvrd/tckn-php/README_EN.md

 #### Algorithmic Validation

 The return type is always boolean.
-If the Turkish ID number is algorithmically correct, it will return "true", otherwise "false".
+If the Turkey Republic ID number is algorithmically correct, it will return "true", otherwise "false".

 ```php
 use Emretnrvrd\Tckn\Services\TcknValidator\TcknValidator;